 Job prospects Conference And Meeting Planner in Canada

 People working as a conference and meeting planner have different job prospects depending on where they work in Canada.
 Find out what the future holds for them in your province or territory.
-These outlooks are applicable to all Conference and event planners (NOC 1226).
+These prospects are applicable to all Conference and event planners (NOC 1226).

 Job opportunities over the next 3 years